Ixrec/NineSolsTeleportFromAnywhere/thunderstore/README.md

 - The Root Node menu will always show the [Pavilion]/[Last Node] button, even when the vanilla game normally hides this button (e.g. during the Prison sequence and just after Lady E).
 - The Root Node menu will show the [Teleport] button on all nodes, not just the Pavilion node.
 - Lady E's soulscape will no longer take away your Mystic Nymph, so that teleporting out of her soulscape won't leave you nymph-less.
+- Normally Ji's arena has a door that closes after you fight him, and opens after you retrieve the Seal from his vital sanctum.
+TFA forces that door to stay open in case you teleport out.

 I created this mod because my Archipelago Randomizer needs this functionality, and (unlike many parts of a randomizer) it makes sense as a separate quality-of-life mod for veteran players.